Teamoreteateo/DSA2101-Project/Code.md

 #### Discussion

-Off the bat, we observe that `receptivity` has increased over the years, meaning that Taylor Swift’s audience are liking her songs more.
-Since her fans perception of her songs are directly influenced by the features of the songs, we can ascertain that changes in those features are most likely the reason for the increase in `receptivity`.
-We also notice that `valence` and `energy` are decreasing.
-This means that her songs are becoming sadder and less bold; more withdrawn and moody. `Danceability` has been on an upward trend, indicating greater emphasis on punch, rhythm and vibe in her songs. `Tempo` has also been decreasing, indicating slower songs. `Acousticness` seems to have the most interesting trend. `Acousticness` was low and decreasing from mid 2010s to 2015, before sharply increasing between 2015 and after 2020.
-2015 to after 2020 is also the period when Taylor Swift’s `receptivity` increased significantly, indicating that her audience responded positively to her change in musical style.
-Overall, there seems to be a noted shift towards rhythmic and punchy songs that are sad and acoustically driven.
+The dual-axis plot reveals an exceptional increase in `acousticness` alongside a gradual decline in `energy`, which may correlate with album reception.
+This shift suggests that Taylor Swift’s evolving style has trended toward acoustic, introspective compositions, a style her audience appears to favor based on receptivity metrics.
+Interestingly, while plot 2 displays consistency in `valence` and `danceability` due to averaging feature values per album, this contrasts with the broad spread seen in plot 1 for both of them, implying that her albums likely balance happy and sad songs, together with rhythmic and flowy songs.
+This balance across albums may contribute to Taylor Swift’s sustained appeal.
+Additionally, `tempo` appears to be consistent on average across all her albums with minimal change as well, showing that Swift’s fans are content with the speed of her songs in general.

+`Acousticness` having the most interesting trend deserves some scrutiny.
+Although Swift’s increase in receptivity did not increase proportionately with `acousticness`, it is important to consider that it did not decrease because it shows that her fans were happy with the switch-up.
 We think that her audience received this shift well because they were yearning for something different from the usual mainstream pop soundscape of the early 2000s and mid 2010s which is characterised by Electronic Dance music and piercing Disco pop sounds (Savage, 2020).

+To test such a theory, we will be zooming into her highest rated album:
+Red (Taylor’s Version), to examine the musical makeup of that album based on the four important musical features we picked out in plot 1.

 ### c.
-Which feature(s) has/have the greatest impact on Taylor Swift’s songs?
+What defines a great album (Taylor’s Version)?

 #### Methodology

-Lastly, we will be zooming into Swift’s most highly rated album to investigate this subquestion.
-Here, we will examine how each feature contributes proportionally to her songs.
-This stacked bar chart illustrates each song’s feature makeup within the album, revealing which musical elements are dominant in her songs and may have potentially driven their success.
-This analysis complements the previous sections by showing the relative importance of each feature in her highest-rated album.
-You may refer to the table below the plot to check which songs correspond to the track numbers in the plot.

-*Disclaimer: Track Numbers reflected in the table and plot do not correspond to the official track numbers.
-They have been mapped to the track names according to the order seen in the plot for ease of reading.*
+To investigate this sub-question, we will examine how each feature varies across the songs in “Red (Taylor’s Version)” to guage the rough musical make-up of the album.
+Four bar charts have been plotted for each musical feature, with the bars arranged by the feature’s strength values to observe the true range and spread of each feature in the album.

-#### Plot
+#### Plot 3

 ``` r
 # Finding her most popular album